TokyoPython/tokyo-python-society-site/readme.md

 3. Install the appropriate code formatter.
 See `Tools` above for the formatter we use.

+4. Set an .env file.
+The app will not run without this.
+It is not stored in source control for security reasons.
+Please see `back/readme.md` for more information.

 ## Running the App

 `uvicorn main:app --reload`

+## Checking to see that the app works as intended

+Visit `http://127.0.0.1:8000` and you should see {"Hello": "World"} as a JSON response.
+If you do not, please ask the Python Society group for troubleshooting help.

+If you have gotten this far, then your backend has been set up for development.

 ## Seeing the endpoints